tedfytw1209/SLOctolyzer/README.md

 ### Debugging

-If you have any issues with running this software on your own device, please contact us (see end of README for contact email).
+If you have any issues with running this toolkit on your own device, please contact us (see end of README for contact email).

 This project and software package is an evolving toolkit, so we are expecting unexpected errors to crop up on use-cases which the developers have not foreseen.
 We hope this pipeline will continue to be adapted to the needs of the end-user, so we welcome any and all feedback!